 1.4 Agenbite Limited is the controller of your Information for the purposes of the GDPR and is a company registered under number 0218338 and whose VAT number is IE8218338W.

-2.1 When you visit our Website (including the mobile optimised version of the website accessible from your portable hand-held device) you may provide us with personal information such as name, postcode, email address, mobile phone number, date of birth (month and year only) and information about other members of your family who might be interested in our services ("Information").
+2.1 When you visit our Website (including the mobile optimised version of the website accessible from your portable hand-held device) you may provide us with personal information such as name, postcode, email address, mobile phone number, date of birth (month and year only), credit, debit or PayPal account details and information about other members of your family who might be interested in our services ("Information").
 You may provide us with Information in a number of ways:

 a) by supplying us with the Information as listed above, on an individual basis by registering as a registered user or subscribing to receive updates or offers from us.
 To become a registered user you must provide us with your name, postcode, date of birth (month and year only), and email address, but you may also provide us with additional information if you choose to do so.